defi-wonderland/opUSDC/README.md

 ## Contracts

 _`L1OpUSDCFactory.sol`_ - Factory contract to deploy and setup the `L1OpUSDCBridgeAdapter` contract on L1.
-Precalculates the addresses of the L2 deployments and triggers their deployment, by sending a transaction to L2. `L1OpUSDCFactory.sol` has been deployed to `0x7dB8637A5fd20BbDab1176BdF49C943A96F2E9c6`.
+Precalculates the addresses of the L2 deployments and triggers their deployment, by sending a transaction to L2. :exclamation: `L1OpUSDCFactory.sol` has been deployed to `0x7dB8637A5fd20BbDab1176BdF49C943A96F2E9c6`.

 _`L2OpUSDCDeploy.sol`_ - One time use deployer contract deployed from the L1 factory through a cross-chain deployment.
 Used as a utility contract for deploying the L2 USDC Proxy, and `L2OpUSDCBridgeAdapter` contract, all at once in its constructor.